tomap/tpi2.eu/source/_posts/Switching-To-Emoji-Theme.md

 The latency was caused by the fact that the font needed to be loaded after the CSS was loaded, and the bandwidth usage was caused by the weight of the font file.
 See [the .woff2 file for example](https://github.com/tomap/tpi2.eu/blob/975f9a247fff11d360085b0ef971f88e01f889df/themes/anodyne/source/fonts/fontawesome-webfont.woff2): 72KB.

 For the CSS and font files, I had two possibilities:
 * either reference them from a CDN, and hope that they were already cached by the client.
-If not, the client had to download the font + the full CSS (31KB or 7KB gziped)
+If not, the client had to download the font + the full CSS (31KB or 7KB gzipped)
 * or embed them in the site, and by using [uncss](https://github.com/uncss/uncss) be able to strip down the CSS for the icons I was not using.
 Only a few bytes.

 I experimented both, and ended up using the 2nd option: embedding FontAwesome to leverage uncss with hexo-uncss.